SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/Section 6 - Assembly QC and Download Data/README.md

 ```
 Both programs create SAM files, saving them in a samples-specific directory `data/results/bowtie2/SRRxxxx` or `data/results/bwa/SRRxxxx`.
 Make these directories.

 Create and submit both a BWA-mem2 and a Bowtie2 job for your "complete" mitogenome assembly from GetOrganelle.
-Generic job files can be found here: [bwa.job]() and [bowtie2.job]().
+Generic job files can be found here: [bwa.job](https://github.com/SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/blob/main/job_files/bwa.job) and [bowtie2.job](https://github.com/SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/blob/main/job_files/bowtie2.job).

+**Don't forget that you will need to create `data/results/bowtie2/SRRxxxx` and `data/results/bwa/SRRxxxx` first.**

 ### Downloading Data from Hydra
 We are going to download a significant amount of data for further analyses on our laptops.
 Using FileZilla, download the following data: